-Buying a gift can be hard, but if you go in with a plan and know what to consider before buying a gift, it can make it a bit easier.
-Whether you’re buying the gift for Christmas, a birthday, a wedding, a housewarming or just because, you should ask yourself these questions before you purchase a gift.
+Buying a gift can be hard, but it can make it a bit easier if you go in with a plan and know what to consider before buying a gift.
+Whether you’re buying the gift for Christmas, a birthday, a wedding, a housewarming, or just because, you should ask yourself these questions before purchasing a gift.

 A novelty gift loses its novelty within minutes.
 Instead of buying a novelty gift that won’t make any real difference in that person’s life, get something useful instead.
 Make sure you consider the person you’re buying the gift for before you’re buying it.
 That way, you won’t buy a vase for someone allergic to flowers or get a book for someone who hates reading.